afinoblakeb/afino-app/docs/AUTH_CLEANUP_PLAN.md

 This authentication code cleanup plan is designed to systematically address the issues in the codebase and leave it in a clean, maintainable state.
 By following this plan, we will:

-1. Fix immediate build errors
+1. Remove unnecessary console logging
-2. Remove unnecessary console logging
+2. Clean up commented-out code and short-term hacks
-3. Clean up commented-out code and short-term hacks
+3. Ensure consistent error handling
-4. Ensure consistent error handling
+4. Update deprecated package references
-5. Update deprecated package references
+5. Maintain consistent coding patterns throughout the authentication system

 The end result will be a more robust, maintainable authentication system that follows best practices and is free of debugging artifacts.
 This will make future development easier and reduce the likelihood of authentication-related bugs.